 This paper provides a summary of the research on the connections between poverty, public assistance, employment, and violence against women.
 Implications for working with battered women who receive TANF are discussed in detail.

-This research project sought to understand -- from the perspectives of welfare recipients - the obstacles women face and the strengths and resources poor women bring to their struggles for safety and solvency.
+This research project sought to understand the obstacles women receiving welfare identified in their lives, as well as the strengths and resources they bring to their struggles for safety and solvency.

 This study assesses the impact of intimate partner violence (IPV) on labor force participation of welfare recipients and examines whether change in economic status affects violence levels.